thinkful-ei26/trisha-wc-client/README.md

 # What's Cooking App
-### Not sure what to cook for your next meal?
-[What's Cooking](https://protected-depths-66567.herokuapp.com/) is a full-stack app that can help you narrow down your choices.
+### [What's Cooking](https://protected-depths-66567.herokuapp.com/) is a full-stack app that can help you narrow down your choices.

 On page load, a user can:

 - Browse through the recipe list for meal ideas and click on a recipe for instructions to make the dish.
 - Not sure what to cook?
 Click the "Surprise Me" button to generate a random recipe.
-    - Add a new recipe to the "What's Cooking?" app by clicking on the "+ Add Recipe" button A user does not need to login in order to use my app.
+- Add a new recipe to the "What's Cooking?" app by clicking on the "+ Add Recipe" button

+A user does not need to login in order to use my app.

 ## Requirements :construction: In progress  :construction: